lunamidori5/Midori-AI/content/models/Home-LLM-v001-Dolphin-Mistral-7b.md

 assistant If Mary is 7 years old, then you are 10 years old (7+3=10).
 ```

+## Training
+The model was trained as a LoRA on an Midori AI's supercomputer using a custom training script to enable gradient checkpointing.
+The LoRA has rank = 256, alpha = 512, "saves" the `wte,lm_head.linear` modules The embedding weights were "saved" and trained normally along with the rank matricies in order to train the newly added tokens to the embeddings.
+The full model is merged together at the end.

 ## Models (Quantised / Non Quantised)
 | Quant Mode | Description |
 |---|---|